reaDIYmate/reaDIYboot/README.md

 This section explains how to configure a WiFly module to work with reaDIYboot.

-It is recommended to update the firmware of the WiFly module as soon as possible.
+It is recommended to update the firmware of the WiFly module as soon as possible - otherwise it might not work with some access points.
 To do this, use the `ftp update` command and don't forget to perform a `factory RESET` once the update is complete.
+As of May 2012, the IP address of the FTP server hosting the WiFly firmware has changed.
+Therefore you'll need to redirect the module to the new IP address of the FTP server using the following command:

+    set ftp address 208.109.14.133
+    save

 Below is the WiFly configuration used to test reaDIYboot.